 Optimal anti-emetic treatment relies on an understanding of the pharmacology of the pathways involved.
-Based on our hypothesized mechanisms described above we would expect the combination of a 5-hydroytryptamine3 (e.g. ondansetron, palonosetron) and a neurokinin1 receptor antagonist (e.g. aprepitant) to be effective as they would block at the peripheral site of activation/sensitization of vagal afferents and central sites in the dorsal brain stem (nucleus tractus solitarius/ area postrema).
-It is interesting to note that the synthetic corticosteroid dexamethasone is being used to treat the inflammatory actions effects of SARS-CoV-2 but the use of dexamethasone as an anti-emetic may not be widely known outside the oncology community.
-In the treatment of the intense nausea and vomiting associated with some anti-cancer chemotherapy regimes dexamethasone has been used for 40 years in conjunction with more classical anti-emetics (e.g., metoclopramide, ondanseton, aprepitant) where it enhances their efficacy with a particular improvement in nausea (see 34, 46, 108 for refs).
+On the basis of our hypothesized mechanisms described above, we would expect the combination of a 5-hydroytryptamine3 (e.g. ondansetron and palonosetron) and a neurokinin1 receptor antagonist (e.g. aprepitant) to be effective as they would block at the peripheral site of activation/sensitization of vagal afferents and central sites in the dorsal brain stem (NTS/area postrema).
+It is interesting to note that the synthetic corticosteroid dexamethasone is being used to treat the inflammatory actions effects of SARS-CoV-2, but the use of dexamethasone as an anti-emetic may not be widely known outside the oncology community.
+In the treatment of the intense nausea and vomiting associated with some anticancer chemotherapy regimens, dexamethasone has been used for 40 years in conjunction with more classical anti-emetics (e.g. metoclopramide, ondansetron, and aprepitant) where it enhances their efficacy with a particular improvement in nausea (see other studies $^{61,69,130}$ for references).
 The anti-emetic effect of dexamethasone has been ascribed to its anti-inflammatory effect on the intestinal epithelium as its efficacy is greater in the delayed phase of chemotherapy-induced emesis where inflammatory damage releasing systemic mediators acting on the area postrema has been implicated.
-However, there has been little formal research on the mechanism(s) underlying the anti-emetic effects of dexamethasone but such studies may provide additional insights into its effects on the digestive tract in COVID-19.
+However, there has been little formal research on the mechanism(s) underlying the anti-emetic effects of dexamethasone, but such studies may provide additional insights into its effects on the digestive tract in COVID-19.